Cooking with Mamma C

 I can’t make this up.

-And, I’m feeling a little self conscious now.
+Now I'm feeling a little self-conscious.
 Why are we here again?

 My tips for the best peanut butter cookies: